Sofie Linde

 Sofie Linde Ingversen (born Sofie Linde Lauridsen, 22 September 1989 in Aarhus), professionally known as Sofie Linde, is a Danish television presenter and main presenter of the Danish X-Factor.

 Private life

 Sofie Linde was born in Aarhus but spent most of her early life in Odder.
-She made her acting debut in the 2009 Danish film Aching Hearts (Kærestesorger).
+By the time she was 18, she began working at the Danish national broadcaster DR. She made her acting debut in the 2009 Danish film Aching Hearts (Kærestesorger).

 In January 2016, she debuted as the main presenter of the ninth series of the Danish version of X-Factor.

 On 13 August 2017, it was announced she and television presenter Joakim Ingversen were expecting their first child. and they married on 27 December 2017.